Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Conclusion

 SVCB records provide a modern, flexible framework for service discovery that goes beyond traditional SRV records.
-With support for protocol negotiation, port specification, and IP hints, SVCB enables efficient service connections with minimal round trips.
+With support for protocol negotiation, port specification, IP hints, and Encrypted Client Hello, SVCB enables efficient service connections with minimal round trips.
 While HTTPS records are preferred for web services, SVCB is ideal for custom protocols and non-HTTP services.
 DNScale's comprehensive SVCB support lets you configure sophisticated service discovery for any application.